8rents/nano/README.md

 # Nano configs

-> *The most dissed and ignored editor in the world.*
+> *Modernizing the most dissed editor on the command line...*

 ---